asanchezba/MATLAB/03_Complex Numbers/00_Complex Numbers.md

 ### Regular Form
 The rectangular form of a complex number can be represented as **C = a + i * b**, where _i_ is the imaginary number, _a_ and _b_ are coefficients and _C_ represent the complex number.
 In this complex, there are two parts: real and imaginary parts. _a_ represents the real part, whereas _b_ indicates the imaginary part.
+The complex number can be generated using the above-mentioned formula if the real and imaginary values are known.

+### Polar Form
+The polar form of any complex number is | C | imaginary.